-Shannon Beaumont is an illustrator who specializes in drawing and painting animals.
-She often teaches anatomy and figure drawing classes through the CG Master Academy.
-Her work has been used by zoos and conservation efforts at universities across the world, as well as by various video game companies.
-Shannon works primarily through Photoshop and is a professed Pokemon fan.
-She describes art as a way to communicate about things she is passionate about in a way that is expressive but not pushy or aggressive.
-She prefers traditional media such as watercolor, because it teaches her a lesson in impermanence.
-Nature has always been a key focus of Shannon’s art; she even considered becoming a veterinarian.
-It is, she says, every adjective you can think of and keeps her humble.
-Shannon says her goal for her art is conservation through education.
+Shannon Beaumont is an Illustrator who specializes in drawing and painting animals.
+She teaches anatomy and animal drawing classes at CGMA and several art academies and colleges.
+Her work has been used by zoos and conservation agencies across the world, as well as for video games and commercial art.
+Shannon works primarily in traditional media and Photoshop.
+She describes art as a way to communicate things she is passionate about in a way that is expressive but not pushy or aggressive.
+She prefers traditional media such as watercolor, because it teaches her about patience and impermanence.
+Nature has always been a key focus of Shannon's art.
+It combines, she says, every adjective you can think of and keeps her humble.
+Ultimately, she sees her goal for her art is conservation through education.

 Here are Shannon’s superb contributions to In Danger:

 “I still remember the monarch migration from when I was a little girl in central Missouri.
 When a small animal like a butterfly affects you like that as a child, it is a humble reminder that we as a species still belong to the cycle that encompasses all living things.
 As I aged, I always wondered why the butterfly migration numbers depleted then stopped.
 The combination of pesticides, farming and the destruction of their habitat is responsible.
 The re-introduction and protection of Milkweed is also vital to ensure the Monarchs have a place to breed and sustain their numbers.” - Shannon Beaumont